 Board of Trustees: Risto Räikkönen, Ulpu Iivari (Vice Chair of the Board), Liisa Rumpunen, Emma Aronen, Paavo Voutilainen (Chair of the Board).

 The foundation was established in 2016 by Paavo Voutilainen, Chair of the Board.
-It receives operating grants from Bravedo.
-Projects are financed in co-operation with different actors, including Lassila & Tikanoja Oyj and the Antti and Tytti Penttilä Fund.
-Read more about our ongoing projects!
+It was established with the support of Barona Group.
+Projects are financed in co-operation with different actors, including Lassila & Tikanoja Oyj and the Antti and Tytti Penttilä Fund and the City of Helsinki.

 EXAMPLES OF PROJECTS